buhrmi/buhrmi/README.md

 I'm a full-stack web developer from Germany, currently living in Da Nang, Vietnam.

-Here in Vietnam the cost of living is relatively low, meaning that you can hire me very cheaply.
-Think $1,000 USD/month.

 I specialize in developing **native-feeling, offline-capable web apps** using Ruby on Rails, Svelte, Capacitor.js, and a sweet selection of my own open source packages:

 - [Inertia X](https://github.com/buhrmi/inertiax)<br>